ntt-dkiku/evrp-eps/README.md

 ```

 ## Reproducibility
 Regarding the synthetic datasets, you can reproduce our experimental results in [reproduce_results.ipynb](./reproduce_results.ipynb).
+Please take a glance at the content via nbviwer: [nbviwer-evrp-eps](https://nbviewer.org/github/ntt-dkiku/evrp-eps/blob/main/reproduce_results.ipynb).

 ## Licence
-Our code is licenced by NTT licence.
+Our code is licenced by NTT.
 Basically, the use of our code is limitted to research purposes.
-Refer to [LICENSE](./LICENSE.pdf) for more details.
+See [LICENSE](./LICENSE.pdf) for more details.

 ## Citation
 Preparing...